awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types.md

 #### Finding description<a name="unauthorized6_description"></a>

-**An API was invoked from an IP address of an unusual ISP\.**
+**An API was invoked from an IP address of an unusual network\.**

-This finding informs you that certain activity was invoked from an IP address of an unusual ISP\.
-This ISP was never observed throughout your AWS usage history\.
+This finding informs you that certain activity was invoked from an IP address of an unusual network\.
+This network was never observed throughout the AWS usage history of the described user\.
 This activity can include a console login, an attempt to launch an EC2 instance, create a new IAM user, modify your AWS privileges, etc\.
 This can indicate unauthorized access to your AWS resources\.
 For more information, see [Remediating Compromised AWS Credentials](guardduty_remediate.md#compromised-creds)\.

 ### UnauthorizedAccess:EC2/TorIPCaller<a name="unauthorized7"></a>